Get Help for GHB Addiction

 Treatment for GHB Addiction

-At Castle Craig, we recognise that withdrawal from GHB can cause significant effects, such as delirium and seizures, which can be similar to, or more severe than, alcohol withdrawal effects.
+At Castle Craig, we recognise that withdrawing from GHB can have a significant impact on both physical and mental health.
+For some people, this can include serious symptoms such as delirium or seizures, which may be similar to, or in some cases more intense than, alcohol withdrawal.

 GHB Detoxification